abushaah/MedicalImagingCNN/README.md

 - [Lung vessel](https://www.kaggle.com/datasets/andrewmvd/lung-vessel-segmentation)
 - [Liver tumour](https://www.kaggle.com/datasets/andrewmvd/liver-tumor-segmentation)

-### Data preprocessing
-1. NIFTI files
-- Crop Nifti files to same dimensions
-- For each patient, the DCM files in the nifti file must be equal
-- Compress files

 # Validation
 1. Use an AI model evaluation (with a focus on healthcare): [epic-open-source/seismometer](https://github.com/epic-open-source/seismometer)
-2. Consult in industry experts for their opinions

 ## To do
 1. Base project which can work on any dataset